guillaume-rce/Billiard/README.md

 ## License

-This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+This project is licensed under a personalized license.
+See the [LICENSE.md](LICENSE.md) file for details.
-__Please credit us if you use all or part of the source code.
-We would appreciate it if you would share your work with us.__
+Don't hesitate to contact me if you have any questions, I'm really open to discuss about it.